Advanced Adobe InDesign

 IV.
 Learning Objectives

-7. Make effective printing, paper and ink choices.
+- Choose effective printing, paper, and ink combinations.

 • plagiarism (turning in work not written by you, or lacking proper citation),